+Improving HFEA information about treatments available, scientific research, embryo and stem cell research and other fertility subjects, including reproductive issues, pre-conceptual care.

 We will ensure that patients have access to high quality meaningful information.

-By Improving HFEA information about treatments available, scientific research, embryo and stem cell research and other fertility subjects, including reproductive issues, pre-conceptual care.
-Working with clinics and scientific experts to publish information about new treatments.
-Enhancing CaFC by including user experience scores.
-Ensuring that clinics prepare and support patients and donors through the information they give them.
-Collaborating with professional stakeholders to put patients in touch with better information and the right sort of care when they first realise they may have a fertility issue.
-E E fficiency, economy and value .
+- Working with clinics and scientific experts to publish information about new treatments. - Enhancing CaFC by including user experience scores. - Ensuring that clinics prepare and support patients and donors through the information they give them. - Collaborating with professional stakeholders to put patients in touch with better information and the right sort of care when they first realise they may have a fertility issue.

+Efficiency, economy and value

 We will ensure the HFEA remains demonstrably good value for the public, the sector and Government.

+By...

-By Ensuring we are easy to deal with and that we offer a professional and cost-effective service in all that we do.
-Modifying our ways of working to ensure we are responsive, agile, innovative and effective in achieving our strategic and statutory goals.
-Improving the methods used to submit and verify Register data.
+- Ensuring we are easy to deal with and that we offer a professional and cost-effective service in all that we do. - Modifying our ways of working to ensure we are responsive, agile, innovative and effective in achieving our strategic and statutory goals. - Improving the methods used to submit and verify Register data.